 When it comes to getting a full, clear view of a modern workplace and the people in it, standard HR metrics—productivity, costs, and turnover—just don’t cut it anymore.
 The more business-minded HR of the past has always used these numbers to track results, whereas today’s strategic HR leaders need to take shifting employee values into account and dig deeper down into causes.
 Better metrics make managers react proactively—rather than reactively—to changes in workplace culture and employee engagement.

 That’s not to say that tracking standard metrics is no longer necessary.
-Take turnover, for example.
+Take turnover rate, for example.
 Employees are acting more like free agents than in the past, and this means voluntary exits are important to keep an eye on.
 The problem is that merely tracking turnover rates doesn’t tell companies much about the root causes of why people are leaving.
 More often than not, growing turnover and shrinking productivity suggest a suboptimal work culture and a lack of employee engagement, which indicate a need for change in the workplace.

 That’s where the following metrics come into play.
 With greater accessibility to better HR technology, HR managers can begin to use these metrics to predictively manage culture to spot and correct issues that negatively affect the business at large—before it’s too late.